BotNicholas/BotNicholas/README.md

 </br>

 ## "So tell us — why should we move forward with you?
 How can you be useful to us?"
-- Well, take a lokk at my repo - there's a lot of interesting stuff :D
+- Well, take a look at my repo - there's a lot of interesting stuff :D

 <!--
 **BotNicholas/BotNicholas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.